-It is not only those of us who live in and visit the Roselands who think it is special.
+It is not only those of us who live in and visit the Roseland who think it is special.
 Its outstanding qualities are recognised and formally protected by a number of national and international designations.
 Below is a brief description of these.

-The Gerrans Bay to Camel’s Cove SSSI was notified in 1986 and comprises 140 hectares, stretching 10km along the east coast of the Roseland peninsular.
+The Gerrans Bay to Camel’s Cove SSSI was notified in 1986 and comprises 140 hectares, stretching 10km along the east coast of the Roseland peninsula.
 This section of coastline is particularly important for its rich and diverse plant and bird life, together with features of geological and geomorphological interest.